 Examiners proof read the final 'camera-ready' pdf version of each examination paper.
-Great care is taken to minimise the occurrence of errors or ambiguities, not least because of the awareness of the potential impact of the announcement of corrections during the examinations.
-Despite this care, on occasion an error does remain in a paper presented to candidates in the Exam Schools: if such errors are recognised during the examination the invigilator will consult with the Materials examiner who attends for the first part of each written examination and an appropriate announcement will be made.
-This event and its timing will be reported to the Board of Examiners who will assess its impact and take this into account when marking the paper.
-If such errors are recognised only after the examination the examiners who attempted a question that contained an error, and will take this impact into account when marking the paper.
+Great care is taken to minimise the occurrence of errors or ambiguities.
+Despite this care, on occasion an error does remain in a paper presented to candidates: if a candidate thinks there is an error or mistake in the paper, then they must state what they believe the error to be at the start of their answer to that question and if necessary, state their understanding of the question.
+The examiners will then consider the validity of the error and assess the impact of the error on candidates' choice of questions and on the answers written by those who attempted a question that contained an error, and will take this impact into account when marking the paper.